jiacheng-0/az-900-fundamentals-notes/README.md

 - describe the benefits and usage of Regions and Region Pairs

-- describe the benefits and usage of Availability Zones
+- describe the benefits and usage of **Availability Zones**
+  - Data Centers

 - describe the benefits and usage of Resource Groups